neomatrix369/SalarySlipKata/README.md

 #### Input resources

   - Problem description: Salary slip generator for UK companies
+  - Scenarios 2 to 5 (Scenario 1 is excluded)
+  - Acceptance criteria
   - Calculations: National Insurance contributions and Tax
   - Examples: National Insurance contributions and Tax calculations

-#### Artifact / deliverable can be any or all of the below
+#### Artifact / deliverables can be any or all of the below

-  - Re-written specification
+  - Re-written specification (whole or parts of it)
   - Mindmap describing the problem
   - Specification written in Gherkin
   - Test specifications written in Cucumber
-  - Create Trello cards breaking down the problem
+  - Create Trello cards breaking down the problems into smaller parts

 Think of artifacts / deliverables that will make the coding process easier and increase the accuracy of the results, starting from the next scenario.

+**Hint:** pick the simplest part of the task above, consider the Problem description, Scenario 2, Acceptance criteria, Calculations (Scenario 2 specific), Examples (Scenario 2 specific) in your first attempt (iteration).

 ### Scenario 2: print a salary slip with employee details for an employee (annual gross salary of £24,000.00)